 - Communication is the Key

 Yes! communication is the most important factor when it comes to working from home.
 Hence, periodic catch-ups with mentors, managers, and colleagues help you to have a clear understanding and direction towards your goal.
 It also sometimes assists in breaking down the ice and having a smooth relationship with our superior or subordinate as we aren't physically available for each other.
 We need to be proactive about nurturing relationships if we want to follow remote culture effectively.

 Staying proactive and showing up timely on scrum calls/ any other meeting calls, is one of the most critical activities.
 As we understand that sometimes working remotely may lead to people working in silos thus reducing the optimal potential of productivity by the team members Therefore, staying connected as a team is extremely important for understanding collective progress and challenges.

 - Minimize the use of social platforms during office hours

-As we are remotely working employees therefore As per my observation, Srijan’s culture promotes self discipline and trusts its members on being responsible employees.
-Even though there are many companies which track the activities of employees through various tracking mechanisms built in their laptops.
+As we are remotely working employees therefore As per my observation, Srijan’s culture promotes self-discipline and trusts its members on being responsible employees.
+Even though there are many companies that track the activities of employees through various tracking mechanisms built into their laptops.

 - Know When to Stop